maria-hampel/hpc-workspace-v2/admin-guide.md

 tested (on Ubuntu and Redhat).

 Furthermore, it uses the boost components ```system program_options```.
-It also needs terminfo or ncurses, and libyaml-cpp.
-You can use ```cd external; ./getexternals.sh; cd..``` to get and compile all dependencies into the source directory.
-Using distribution based libraries is not supported at the moment.
+It also needs ```libcurl```.
+You can use ```cd external; ./getexternals.sh; cd..``` to get and compile some additional dependencies into the source directory.
+Using distribution based libraries for those is not supported at the moment.

 The complete list of dependencies is:
 - C++ compiler at level C++17 (g++ and clang++ tested)
 - boost_system
 - boost_program_options
 - libcap2 (if using capabilities)
+- libcurl

 This version has compile time detection if capability version can be built and checks at runtime if capabilities are set or setuid bit.

 Following tools need privilges to work: `ws_allocate`, `ws_release` and `ws_restore`.
-Be aware that root_squash filesystems (tested with lustre) might require the capability version, and some extra settings.
+Be aware that root_squash filesystems (tested with lustre) might require the capability version, and some extra settings to allow the required capabilities.

-With V2, the setuid version and the capability version are under regression testing.
+With V2, the setuid version and the capability version are both under regression testing.

 Run ```cmake --preset release``` and ```cmake --build --preset release -j 12``` to configure and compile the tool set.

 Copy the executables from ```bin``` to e.g. ```/usr/local/bin``` and the manpages from ```man``` to e.g. ```/usr/local/man/man1```.

-make `ws_allocate`, `ws_release`, `ws_restore` setuid root, or execute
+make `ws_allocate`, `ws_release`, `ws_restore` setuid root, *or* execute
 ```
 setcap "CAP_DAC_OVERRIDE=p CAP_CHOWN=p CAP_FOWNER=p" ws_allocate
 setcap "CAP_DAC_OVERRIDE=p CAP_CHOWN=p CAP_FOWNER=p" ws_release